The Quick and the Dead (1995 film): Box office

-The Quick and the Dead was released in the U.S. and Canada on February 10, 1995, in 2,158 theaters, earning $6,515,861 in its opening weekend, placing second at the US box office behind Billy Madison by $124,000.
+The Quick and the Dead was released in the US and Canada on February 10, 1995, in 2,158 theaters, earning $6,515,861 in its opening weekend, placing second at the US box office behind Billy Madison by $124,000.
 The film eventually grossed $18,636,537 at the US and Canadian box office.
-Writer Simon Moore noted that the film performed modestly in Europe.
+Writer Simon Moore noted the film performed modestly in Europe.
 The movie grossed $28 million outside the United States and Canada, for a worldwide gross of $47 million.

 Director Sam Raimi described The Quick and the Dead as a pivotal but challenging experience.
-In a May 2009 interview with Empire, he admitted, "I had a tremendous amount to learn about directing actors," realizing he’d often treated them as "props to move about."
+In a May 2009 interview with Empire magazine, he admitted, "I had a tremendous amount to learn about directing actors", realizing he had often treated them as "props to move about".
 Working with stars like Gene Hackman and Sharon Stone pushed him to evolve.
-On his bold visual style, he reflected, "I felt my style didn't help make it into a great picture."
+On his bold visual style, he reflected, "I felt my style didn't help make it into a great picture".
 Previously, Raimi confessed feeling lost after the film: "I was very confused.
-For a number of years, I thought, ‘I'm like a dinosaur.’
+For a number of years, I thought, 'I'm like a dinosaur.'
 I couldn't change with the material."

 TriStar Pictures also showed The Quick and the Dead as an "out-of-competition" film at the May 1995 Cannes Film Festival.
 Additionally, Stone was nominated for the Saturn Award for Best Actress, but lost to Angela Bassett in Strange Days.
 A novelization written by Jack Curtis was published by HarperCollins in September 1995.
-The Region 1 DVD release came in September 1998.
+The Region 1 DVD was released in September 1998.